The Hebrew Scriptures are a three-part collection of scrolls known as the Torah, Nevi’im, and Ketuvim, or TaNaK.

 The Hebrew canon, or Old Testament, refers to the collection of Hebrew (and some Aramaic) books that were recognized as Scripture in ancient Israel.
-The traditional order we're talking about is referred to as “TaNaK.”
+The traditional order we're talking about is referred to as TaNaK.
 The TaNaK is an acronym for the names of the three large subcollections of the Hebrew Bible: Torah, Nevi’im, and Ketuvim.
-See how the whole order of the Old testament is actually much different than you may think, and is the same order Jesus would have read them in.

 In the beginning

-In the beginning, God made a good world and invited the rest of creation, Human's being the crown jewel, to participate and help build a beautiful world.
-Of course, it didn't turn out that way, Humans and the rest of creation rebelled against God.
-However, God committed to saving the world through Abraham and his family, which is what the Torah is all about.
+In the beginning, God made a good world and invited the rest of creation, and specifically humans, to participate in building a beautiful world.
+Of course, it didn't turn out that way.
+Humanity rebelled against God.
+But God stayed committed to saving the world through Abraham and his family, which is what the Torah is all about.

 Nevi’im means “prophets,” and this section was traditionally split into two groups, the former prophets (Joshua, Judges, and 1 Samuel-2 Kings) and the latter prophets (Isaiah-Malachi).
-In Christian tradition, the former prophets are thought of as the “historical” books, and the latter prophets are categorized as the major and minor prophets.
-This tells the story of God's messengers to Israel, trying to get them back on track.
+In Christian tradition, the former prophets are thought of as the historical books, and the latter prophets are categorized as the major and minor prophets.
+These books tells the story of God's messengers to Israel as they try desperately to get a rebellious nation back on track.

 A story without an ending

-The Ketuvim contains Chronicles and Daniel, and these books along with the whole Jewish Bible, the TaNaK, also known as the Old Testament, are all pointing to a future Priest-Prophet-King who would come to rescue the Israelites and all of creation from evil, especially the evil of their own hands.
+The Ketuvim contains Chronicles and Daniel, and these books along with the whole Jewish Bible, the TaNaK, are all pointing to a future Priest-Prophet-King who would come to rescue the Israelites and all of creation from evil.